isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Power.md

 _Regional Power Grids_

-Singapore has ongoing Request for Proposal to import a capacity of 4 GW of low-carbon electricity by 2035, which is expected to make up around 30% of Singapore’s total projected supply.
+Singapore has an ongoing Request for Proposal to import a capacity of 4 GW of low-carbon electricity by 2035, which is expected to make up around 30% of Singapore’s total projected supply.

-As a pathfinder to the ASEAN Power Grid, Singapore has [begun importing renewable hydropower from the Lao People Democratic Republic (PDR) since June 2022](https://www.ema.gov.sg/media_release.aspx?news_sid=20220623UjiFDR2aZUxy), using existing interconnections via Thailand and Malaysia, as part of the Lao PDR-Thailand-Malaysia-Singapore Power Integration Project (LTMS-PIP).
+As a pathfinder to the ASEAN Power Grid, Singapore has [begun importing renewable hydropower from the Lao People's Democratic Republic (PDR) since June 2022](https://www.ema.gov.sg/media_release.aspx?news_sid=20220623UjiFDR2aZUxy), using existing interconnections via Thailand and Malaysia, as part of the Lao PDR-Thailand-Malaysia-Singapore Power Integration Project (LTMS-PIP).

 To further develop and refine our technical and regulatory frameworks for large-scale electricity imports, Singapore has also announced two small-scale trial imports of electricity: 100 MW from Peninsular Malaysia and 100 MW from a solar farm in Pulau Bulan, Indonesia.